gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 5. If you can, contemplate rewrite some parts in a memory safe language

+The overarching goal is exerting the least amount of effort to get the project in an acceptable state in terms of security, developer experience, correctness, and performance.
+It's crucial to always keep that in mind.
+It's not about 'clean code', using the new hotness language features, etc.

 Ok, let's dive in!

 ## Yeah, it builds!